ghaithsassi/SHV181/README.md

 ## A File search engine build in C++
 ### Overview
     ------------------------------------------------------
-          Welcome in SVH181 search engine
+          Welcome to SVH181 search engine

     [1] :search     [2] :index      [3] :index a file       [4] :index a path               [0] :exit